-Cymera, Scotland’s Festival of Science Fiction, Fantasy and Horror Writing and Shoreline of Infinity, Scotland’s award-winning science fiction magazine are teaming up again to host our short story competition in our quest to discover new writing talent right here in Scotland.
+Cymera, Scotland’s Festival of Science Fiction, Fantasy and Horror Writing and Shoreline of Infinity, Scotland’s award-winning science fiction magazine are teaming up again to host our short story competition in our quest to discover the best of Scottish Science Fiction, Fantasy or Horror writing.

-Submissions are open from 1st January 2022 until 6pm GMT on Sunday 3rd April 2022.
+Submissions are open 6pm GMT on Sunday 26th March 2023.

 The stories that are selected for the shortlist will be published on the CYMERA website after the festival.
-The winner in will be published in the Shoreline of Infinity Magazine (Cymera Special), and the author will receive a complimentary copy.
-They will also receive a complimentary ticket to a Cymera writing workshop of their choice.
+The winner in will be published in the Shoreline of Infinity Magazine (Cymera Special), and the author will receive a complementary copy.
+They will also receive a complementary ticket to a Cymera writing workshop of their choice.